 After the incubation period, sudden flu-like symptoms occur.
 These include:

 - Muscle aches

 - Severe fatigue

 - Severe back pain

-- Vomiting, possibly
+- Vomiting, sometimes

-Within a day or two, many of these lesions turn into small blisters filled with clear fluid, which then turns into pus.
-Scabs begin to form eight to nine days later and eventually fall off, leaving deep, pitted scars.
+Within a day or two, many of the spots turn into small blisters filled with clear fluid.
+Later, the blisters fill with pus.
+These sores are called pustules.
+Scabs form 8 to 9 days later and eventually fall off, leaving deep, pitted scars.

-Smallpox is caused by infection with the variola virus.
-The virus can be transmitted:
+Smallpox is caused by the variola virus.
+The virus can spread: